 We recommend SiteGround since they actually offer a Managed WordPress Hosting starting at $14.99.
 But if you’re really expecting for a higher traffic and more features, for a few more dollars, they have a $24.99 a month plan.
 This will surely have you covered.

-Compared to Shopify, you can see how a lot of users prefer using WooCommerce only by just looking at the cost breakdown alone.
+Compared to Shopify, with WooCommerce, you can create an affordable eCommerce website.
+You can see how a lot of users prefer using WooCommerce only by just looking at the cost breakdown alone.

 There are also a lot of add-ons available to expand the functionality of WooCommerce.
 Still, as with anything WordPress, there will always be free alternatives.